JumpIt 2: Dockyard Run bot

 If your computer is any better than mine, it probably should work.
 If the guy jumps too soon or too late, it may require a little modification to the $x value.
 Just try a few different values and see how it goes.

 So anyway, it works like this: After you start the bot and click the ‘OK’ button, the mouse pointer will move to the ‘x’ coordinate on the screen where the bot then tests for the gap between the platforms.
 Ideally it should be about a centimetre or so in front of and below the little running guy.
 See where the mouse pointer is in relation to the man in the screenshot example below.
-If that’s not how it looks to you, move the window so that’s about where the mouse pointer ends up.

 Any questions/comments, please let me know!